Get in Touch

 Requirements

-• Completion of Red Hat System Administration I and II or equivalent knowledge
+• Completion of Red Hat System Administration I and II or equivalent experience

 • Basic proficiency in command-line Linux administration